oxcode-dev/barfresh-admin/README.md

 ## Barfresh Admin CMS

-The project is an e-commerce system for skincare products, where users can shop variety of skincare products.
+The project is an CMS system for e-commerce website for skincare products, where admin users can perform the CRUD of the contents of the e-commerce website and be able to the product orders and reviews.

 ### This system consist of the following pages:

+1. Login Page - Log in admin user to able to have access to the system
+2. Sign Up Page - For admin users registration, in order to have access to the system
-1. Homepage
+3. Homepage
-2. About us page
-3. Store page: This page consist of lists of products, search input for products searching and list of categories to filter the products
-4. Contact us page
-5. Cart page: This page is for checking the products and quantity in the shopping cart and their total.
-This page leads the Checkout page)
-6. Checkout page: This page is for confirming and checking out of the products in the cart.
-The shopping's info is being collected for further processing.
-7. Orders Page: The shoppers provide their email address in order to query their orders
+4. Products Page
+5. Categories Page
+6. Orders Page
+7. Review Page
+8. FAQs Page
+9. User Setting Page (Change Email, Change Password and Delete Account)
+10. Ability to logout

 ### Technologies Used

-+ Nextjs & Reactjs
++ Vuejs
-+ Redux for state management
++ Pinia for state management
 + Tailwind css for styling
-+ Vercel for deployment
++ Netlify for deployment
 + Firebase (storage, database)

 Check the project on [Click Here](https://barfresh.vercel.app)